 - Heat oven to 350°F (175°C).

-- Cut two 12-inch lengths of parchment paper and trim each to fit the 8-inch width of an 8×8-inch square baking pan.
+- Cut two 12-inch lengths of parchment paper and trim each to fit the 8-inch width of an 8-× 8-inch baking pan.
 Press it into the bottom and sides of your pan in one direction, then use the second sheet to line the rest of the pan, perpendicular to the first sheet.
 A little nonstick spray underneath helps keep the strips in place.
 (If you have an 8-inch square springform, you can skip this and just butter it lightly.)

-- Combine the flour, salt and sugar in the bowl of a food processor.
+- Make the crust: Combine the flour, salt and sugar in the bowl of a food processor.
 Cut the butter into chunks, and add it to the bowl, then run the machine until the mixture forms large clumps — that’s right, just keep running it; it might take another 30 seconds for it to come together, but it will.

 - Transfer the dough clumps to prepared baking pan and press it evenly across the bottom and 1/4-inch up the sides.